 - To buy: This is a good time to buy real estate in MIAMI since the interest rates are very low compared to other cities in Latin America.

 - Prices vary according to the location and condition of the property, but a three-bedroom apartment near the beach and in a good location could be worth around U$ 160,000.

 When you arrive in Miami contact a good real estate agency, the advantage is that they will search for you and take you in their car to look at the different options, all this without you paying anything.

-– The prices of basic services such as electricity, water, telephone vary considerably depending on the type of housing and the contract you have with the owner.
-Many times they rent the apartments with everything included and others the tenant must take charge of the services.
-The basic maintenance of a telephone line is around $45 per month, to which must be added the costs of the long distance company and other additional services.
-The cost of utilities such as electricity, gas or telephone depends on the amount consumed each month.
+– The prices of basic services such as electricity, water, and telephone vary considerably depending on the type of housing and the contract you have with the owner.
+Many times they rent the apartments with everything included and for others, the tenant must take charge of the services.
+The basic maintenance of a telephone line is around $45 per month, to which must be added the costs of the long-distance company and other additional services.
+The cost of utilities such as electricity, gas, or telephone depends on the amount consumed each month.
 An average family living in a rented two-bedroom apartment can spend between $50 to $120 per month on electricity, in a personally owned home it can reach $170 or more per month, while single persons sharing a house can spend between $35 to $50 per month on electricity.

 Clothes and shoe

 – Clothes and shoes: when buying clothes and shoes, watch out for seasonal sales.
 A store like Old Navy, for example, may sell pants, dresses, shirts, and T-shirts at $1.99 each during the sales period (ends of the season, such as August or March).
 It is worth visiting the so-called “clothing outlets” such as the 163rd Street Mall in North Miami Beach (there is the GAP outlet with clothes at 50 percent off the regular price), or the large Sawgrass Mills mall, as they have significant sales on clothing.

 Last Updated on January 27, 2023 by Viktoria